gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/cognito.md

 * Its authorization, token and sign out endpoints belong to the **hosted UI domain**, which is separate from the user pool's issuer host.

-## Creating the user pool and app client
+## Creating the User Pool and App Client

 In the AWS console, under Cognito: